I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 The decks stacked against them.

-Uh and well, with certain kind of Democrat women, it may it may appeal.
+And, well, with certain kind of Democrat women, it may appeal.

 We did our morning update on this today.

-And this, I mean, you talk about if you think that was a desperate attempt for women.
+And this, I mean, you talk about, if you think that was a desperate attempt for women, this program that she has announced is a desperate effort to shore up her female base.

-And what she's basically wants to do is expand the nanny government entitlement package.
+And what she basically wants to do is expand the nanny government entitlement package.

 This one promises more nutrition for children, nurses' visits for pregnant women, a universal nursery school program, because Head Start doesn't work.